brightio/penelope/README.md

 * Main menu: Ctrl-C on main menu has not the expected behavior yet.
 * Session logging: when executing commands on the target that feature alternate buffers like nano and they are abnormally terminated, then when 'catting' the logfile it seems corrupted.
 However the data are still there.
 Also for example when resetting the remote terminal, these escape sequences are reflected in the logs.
 I will need to filter specific escape sequences so as to ensure that when 'catting' the logfile, a smooth log is presented.

-### Limitations
-* For the emojis to be shown correctly, the fonts-noto-color-emoji package should be installed.
-It is installed by default on many distros but not on parrot OS.
-May consider removing emojis altogether.
-* When downloading files via the download menu command, clickable links with the downloaded files are presented.
-However the links are not clickable on the qterminal (Kali Linux).

 ## Trivia
 Penelope was the wife of Odysseus and she is known for her fidelity for him by waiting years.
 Since a characteristic of reverse shell handlers is waiting, this tool is named after her.